 • I have always been petite.
 My father is super skinny but quite tall.
 I look most like his sister.

 • Even though I’m probably one of the worst vocalists you will never hear, I love to sing.
 (I make a concentrated effort to do it alone)

 • I love dancing even more than singing.
 Thankfully, I have pretty good rhythm.
-You can catch me moving to just about any kind of music including Pop, Hip-Hop, Rap, Country, Christian, Reggae, Rock, Bluegrass, Broadway, and Classical.
+You can catch me moving to just about any kind of music including Pop, Hip-Hop, Rap, Country, Christian, Reggae, Broadway, and Classical.

 • No one seems to know where the curls came from.

 • I hated my curly hair when I was growing up but have learned to really love it.
 I get questions from other naturally curly headed girls all the time and LOVE to give them all my tips on products and care.
 It’s taken me years to figure some of this stuff out!
 I feel like we need to stick together.